top of page

 clear

 'clear' wipes the terminal screen so you’re not staring at old output.
 It doesn’t delete anything, but it just gives you a visual reset.
+I like to use this when the terminal is just too messy.
+Don't worry, you can still cursor up for previous commands you've used in the session.
+It doesn't delete any history.

 Syntax